 William travelled extensively, often to gather material for future writing projects.

 Among the many ports of call were – England, Italy, Switzerland and France.

 He even across the Atlantic to Canada and the United States in 1853, where he spoke warmly of his reception at the White House and his meeting with President Franklin Pierce.

 The following year he published an account of that trip, Things as they are in America.

 Thanks to these excursions he has left a collection of wonderfully evocative anecdotes full of meetings with royalty, presidents, prime ministers and ‘Scotchmen’ and women who had made their mark in a foreign land.
 And on very rare occasions, a glimpse into his private life.

 While not abandoning his writing, he turned to politics because “the citizens of Edinburgh were in want of a Lord Provost and to my surprise fixed on me for the distinguished office.”

 By this time Chamber’s concerns about the appalling living conditions in Edinburgh were already deep-rooted.
-He had developed a reputation as a reformer, a promoter of model housing and workers’ cooperatives.
+He had developed a reputation as a reformer, and a promoter of model housing, and workers’ cooperatives.